AayushOjha001/Elective-Management-System/DEPLOYMENT_STATUS.md

 #### Option 2: Manual Steps
 1. Push code to GitHub
 2. Connect GitHub to Render.com
-3. Create PostgreSQL database
-4. Create web service with Docker
+3. Create web service with Docker
-5. Set environment variables
+4. Set environment variables (using SQLite database)
-6. Deploy!
+5. Deploy!

 ### What You Get After Deployment: